matthewybutt/my_kids_firsts/README.md

 * Authorizing another user to share your account (like a spouse)
 * Allowing subscriptions for other users to be updated on posts
 * Ability to change themes for your boards (change font style, colors, etc.)
-* Recieve and send "forgot password" reset requests
+* Receive and send "forgot password" reset requests